-- 1. In the semester prior to the completion of the QE, the student will notify the Program Director (insert email) or Research Coordinator (insert email).
-The student will be added to the "QE course" in ASULearn. - 2.
-After being added to the "QE Course," the student will submit a one-paragraph abstract for each QE question that summarizes the chosen topics.
-If the topics do not seem feasible, the student will receive feedback from either the Program Director or Research Coordinator with suggestions for refinement. - 3.
+- 1. In the semester prior to the completion of the QE, the student will notify the University Program Associate who will enroll the student in the ASU Learn QE site - 2.
+After being added to the "QE Course," the student will submit a one- two paragraph abstract for each QE question that summarizes the chosen topics.
+If the topics do not seem feasible, the student will receive feedback from either the Program Director or Assistant Director with suggestions for refinement. - 3.
 Prepare the QE according to guidelines and timeframe above. - 4.
 Submit the QE as one document with a unified bibliography into ASULearn. - 5.
 The QE will be assessed within 2-3 weeks after submission. - 6.
 If the QE is passed, the student will proceed to the proposal stage of the dissertation.
 At that time, the student will select faculty members to serve on the dissertation committee and will work closely with them to develop a methodological approach to their research.
+At this juncture, a doctoral student is considered a Doctoral Candidate.